(Fremont, Ohio, January 9, 1892 – Columbus, Ohio, April 3, 1977)1

 On November 3, 1917, Oberst and most of the rest of the detachment left Oxford to go to machine gun school at Harrowby Camp, near Grantham in Lincolnshire.
 The course was to be two weeks on the Vickers gun, and then two on the Lewis.
 However, after the first two weeks it was determined that fifty of the cadets could go to training squadrons, and on November 19, 1917, Oberst and nine others set off for Doncaster in south Yorkshire where Nos.
 41 and 49 Training Squadrons were located.
 Oberst, along with Murton Llewellyn Campbell, Leonard Joseph Desson, Bradley Cleaver Lawton, and Earl William Sweeney, was assigned to No. 49 T.S.10 They received instruction there on Maurice Farman S.11s, “pusher” airplanes (i.e. with the propeller behind the cockpit and engine) much used in R.F.C. elementary training.
 Bad weather meant the men initially got fewer hours in the air than they would have liked, but, according to Murton Campbell, weather in early December improved.
 He, however, was bedridden with a cold, and “had to send Oberst . . . to fill my date.
 Rather a risky business—send a good looking man to meet a girl you never met yourself.”11

 I have not found a record of Oberst’s subsequent training, although a brief mention of him in Murton Campbell’s diary for January 26, 1918, suggests Oberst may have been at Spittlegate near Grantham at that time.
-In any case, he progressed reasonably rapidly, as the recommendation for his commission was forwarded to Washington at the end of February, indicating that he had completed the first part of his R.F.C. training.12 He was placed on active duty on March 9, 1918.13 Oberst’s very sketchy R.A.F. service record notes that “Since joining RAF has flown 160 HP AW DH4 Rolls.”14 The note is not dated, but reference to the R.A.F., which came into being on April 1, 1918, suggests that in April and perhaps May 1918, Oberst was training on Armstrong Whitworth FK.8s and on DH.4s, both of which were two-seater aircraft used for bombing and reconnaissance.
-Oberst’s service record also includes an apparent reference to “4 A S of A G,” which suggest that he may have trained for a time at the No. 4 Auxiliary School of Aerial Gunnery at Marske-by-the-Sea in North Yorkshire.
+In any case, Oberst progressed reasonably rapidly, as the recommendation for his commission was forwarded to Washington at the end of February.12 He was placed on active duty on March 30, 1918, at Marske.13 His very sketchy R.A.F. service record includes an apparent reference to “4 A S of A G,” the No. 4 Auxiliary School of Aerial Gunnery at Marske-by-the-Sea in North Yorkshire.
+It also notes that “Since joining RAF has flown 160 HP AW DH4 Rolls.”14 The note is not dated, but reference to the R.A.F., which came into being on April 1, 1918, suggests that in April and perhaps May 1918, Oberst was training on Armstrong Whitworth FK.8s and on DH.4s, both of which were two-seater aircraft used for bombing and reconnaissance.

 Towards the end of May 1918 Oberst was one of a number of second Oxford detachment members who were posted to “2 A.S.D.,” that is to No. 2 Aeroplane Supply Depot south of Boulogne at Rang-du-Fliers, location also of the pilots pool where men awaited R.A.F. squadron assignments.15 In a photo from the second week of June 1918 in the album of second Oxford detachment member John Chadbourn Rorison, Oberst appears in a group of men “on trench detail” at Rang-du-Fliers.16